General Optimal Polynomial Approximants, Stabilization, and Projections of Unity: Truncations of Power Series and Stabilization of Optimal Approximants

 \section{Truncations of Power Series and Stabilization of Optimal Approximants}

-Let $h$ be an analytic function.
+Let $h$ be analytic on some domain containing the origin.
 We will denote the $n$th Taylor polynomial of $h$ as

-For $f\in \h$, a first natural guess might be that the optimal approximants to $g/f$ are $T_n(g/f)$.
-This turns out to be a not-so-good guess.
-For example, in the Dirichlet space $\mathcal{D}$, the cyclic function $1-z$ was studied in \cite{beneteau2015cyclicity} and there it was pointed out that
+For $f\in \h$, a first natural guess might be that the optimal approximants to $g/f$ are $T_n(g/f)$. \editA{However, it turns out that Taylor polynomials are a poor guess}.
+For example, in the Dirichlet space $\mathcal{D}$, the cyclic function $1-z$ was studied in \cite{beneteau2015cyclicity}, and there it was pointed out that